suaefar/zero-delay-audio-codec/README.md

 ## Performance (in terms of achievable bit rates)
 A small parameter space exploration for different values for QUALITY and ENTRY.
 Read the corresponding [README.md](set_opus_comparison/README.md) on how to achieve the required audio samples.
-Once prepared, the following commands encode and decode the channels of these files with different parameters and generate basic statistics on their bitrates.
+Once prepared, the following commands encode and decode the channels of these files with different parameters and generate basic statistics on their bit rates.

     for QUALITY in 0 -2 -4; do
       for ENTRY in 1 2 4 8; do